Review 2022 – Dryflow® Vapordri HEPA Hand Dryer

 This is not a low-cost hand dryer, however, it scores well on overall value At £470 + VAT, the Vapordri is priced in the mid-range ‘hands in’ category and comes in at a lower cost than some premium ‘hands under’ units like the Dyson V HU02.
 When you consider the Vapordri performs well for speed, energy efficiency, and noise, a score of 4 is well deserved.
 It’s almost half the price of a Dyson ab14 but has a number of significant advantages, like the drip-tray, its modern design, and its compact size, it also doesn’t have any major drawbacks for most locations.
 The value of this product is optimised when it’s sited in a low to mid traffic washroom with no major risk of vandalization.

-The Vapordri has an intelligent heat system which means it disables the heat element and reduces the energy usage when the room temperature is above 24 degrees C. This reduces the heat down from 1.5kW to 1kW or 3.06 – 4.58 W/hour per dry.
+The Vapordri has an intelligent heat system which means it disables the heat element and reduces energy usage when the room temperature is above 24 degrees C. This reduces the heat down from 1.5kW to 1kW or 3.06 – 4.58 W/hour per dry.
+To give you an idea, that means 1800 dries possible per £1 spent on electricity compared to 143 dries per £1 spent on paper towels.

 It is always difficult to assess the manufacturer’s stated sound levels as there is no single uniform standard.
 The Vapordri is measured from a 2m distance, others from 1m, so 65.6 dB(A) is more likely to be 75 dB(A) from 1 metre.
 The reality is that the noise level is acceptable and the sound quality smooth.
 We think given the dry speed, it is actually pretty quiet and the noise should not be a concern for all but the most sensitive areas.